 - Pay particular attention to your tank after a fuel delivery as this may put pressure on the system and any weak points.

-Dealing with domestic heating oil leaks
+Dealing with heating oil spills and leaking tanks

 - Make sure anyone in your property or your housekeeper knows how to isolate the tank to stop the oil flow, label valves so that it’s clear to others.